 4. Checklist Domains

 For each domain, give a brief description of the need and state where the evidence that supports the indicated level can be accessed.
-This helps with accessing the appropriate information to complete the decision support tool if the person proceeds to a full NHS Continuing Healthcare assessment.
+This helps with accessing the appropriate information to complete the Decision Support Tool if the person proceeds to a full NHS Continuing Healthcare assessment.

-Where it can reasonably be anticipated that the person’s needs are likely to increase in the next three months, for example, because of an expected deterioration in their condition, this should be reflected in the columns selected.
+Where it can reasonably be anticipated that the person’s needs are likely to increase in the next three months, for example, because of an expected deterioration in their condition, this should be reflected in the levels selected.
 Where the extent of a need may appear to be less because good care and treatment is reducing the effect of a condition, the need should be recorded in the Checklist as if that care and treatment was not being provided.

 A full assessment for NHS Continuing Healthcare is required if there are:

 - two or more domains selected in column A;